cloudflare/worker-typescript-template/README.md

 ### 🧪 Testing

-This template comes with jest tests which simply test that the request handler can handle each request method. `npm test` will run your tests.
+This template comes with jest tests utilizing [Miniflare](https://github.com/cloudflare/miniflare) which simply test that the request handler can handle each request method. `npm test` will run your tests.

 ### ✏️ Formatting